Reinvention has become the default response to discomfort.

 Burn it down and start again.

-Because you’re not broken.
+Because you are not broken.

-You’re not lost.
+You are not lost.

-You need a recalibration.
+You may need recalibration.

 Reinvention assumes failure.